 “And why?
 Why do you hike?”
 That’s what people ask me after they heard me out about where I started, where I’m heading to, how many kilometers a day and how heavy my backpack is.
 Why I hike?
 “Why not?”
 Yeah, why not?
 If I don’t like it anymore, I can stop.
 So, I hike because I want to.
 Because I like it.
 But is that really the answer?Continue Reading "Why I hike"

-For some reason I had the idea to pick up the Via Alpina on Feldkirch.
+For some reason I had the idea to pick up the Via Alpina in Feldkirch.
 Probably because I thought I would be hiking on the Suisse side of the Bodensee.
 I did, until Konstanz, where I took the ferry.
 That ferry brought me in 4 hours in Bregenz.
-It would have been more convenient to head towards Obertsdorf, but Feldkirch was still in my head, without giving it a second thought, I went that way.Continue Reading "Traversing the Austrian Alps on the Via Alpina"
+It would have been more convenient to head towards Obertsdorf, but Feldkirch was still in my head, without giving it a second thought, I went to Feldkirch where I started hiking the Via Alpina in Austria.Continue Reading "Traversing the Austrian Alps on the Via Alpina"

 The last night that I camped in Belgium, I didn’t pay enough attention.
 I just put up my tent on a sort of flat field and went to bed.
 Next morning I noticed a strong smell.
 Cowshit.
 Shit, that field had been sprinkled (fertilized?) probably the day before.
 How could I have missed that?Continue Reading "Hilly Luxembourg"

 After finishing the Pilgrim’s route through the Netherlands, I switched to the GR57, a long distance hiking trail through the Ardennes in Belgium.
 The Wallonian part of Belgium to be more precise.
 I had been in the Ardennes before.
 Many many times.
 And I even hiked several parts of this particular trail, but that doesn’t make the Ardennes boring.
 Not at all.Continue Reading "Walking through Wallonia"